dfinity/motoko/rts/README.md

     checksum.
  5. Set that as `sha256` of `rustDeps` in `default.nix`

-Warning: nix will happily use a stale verion of the dependencies if you do not do step 3.
+Warning: nix will happily use a stale version of the dependencies if you do not do step 3.